Mountain reedbuck: Ecology

-Calls recorded in the Royal Natal N. P.

 Mountain reedbucks are predominantly grazers, and water is an important habitat requirement.
 They tend to feed in the early evening and morning hours, normally in small groups of six or fewer animals.
 A typical group is made up of one adult male and several adult females and juveniles.
 Adolescent males are forced out of their herds and form small bachelor herds.
 Lifespan in the wild is unknown, but specimens of related species in captivity have been recorded to live up to 18 years.

 The mountain reedbuck is subject to some pressure from hunting and human encroachment on its habitat, and current populations appear to be declining.
 This species is classified as Endangered by the IUCN.